 And, for any site that uses a CMS (Content Management System), securing sensitive information like admin login credentials and user-submitted data should be the priority.

-But, what’s the HTTPS?
+But what’s the HTTPS?

-Advantages of HTTPS or SSL certificates
+Benefits of HTTPS or SSL certificates

 - Encryption of data transmission carried between the user and the server.